Lamb, New Zealand, imported, hind-shank, separable lean and fat, cooked, braised

 Compare Lamb, New Zealand, imported, hind-shank, separable lean and fat, cooked, braised

-See how Lamb, New Zealand, imported, hind-shank, separable lean and fat, cooked, braised compares to other foods:
+See how Lamb, New Zealand, imported, hind-shank, separable lean and fat, cooked, braised compares to other foods in terms of nutrition:

-- Lamb, New Zealand, imported, hind-shank, separable lean and fat, cooked, braised vs Lamb, New Zealand, imported, frozen, composite of trimmed retail cuts, separable lean only, cooked
+- Lamb, New Zealand, imported, hind-shank, separable lean and fat, cooked, braised vs Lamb, variety meats and by-products, kidneys, raw

-- Lamb, New Zealand, imported, hind-shank, separable lean and fat, cooked, braised vs Lamb, New Zealand, imported, fore-shank, separable lean only, raw
+- Lamb, New Zealand, imported, hind-shank, separable lean and fat, cooked, braised vs Lamb, variety meats and by-products, kidneys, cooked, braised

 More in Lamb, Veal, and Game Products